-The Society has built a strong financial base through the sale of Holloway Income Protection plans direct to its members and this remains its core function.
-These plans have the joint benefit of income replacement insurance with the potential to accumulate an investment value in the plan over time.
+The Society has built a strong financial base through the sale of Holloway Income Protection plans direct to its members.

 Whilst the need for this product type still exists, customer appetite has been impacted and reduced by the development of dedicated income protection plans.
 This reduction in sales opportunity to an established market, combined with policy attrition, impacts the sustainability of the Holloway plan as the sole source of income for the Society in the future.
 It is in the future interest of its members for the Society to use its resource and capability to increase income through new sales initiatives.